Prem Nath: Early roles and lead roles (1948 to mid-1960s)

 He went on to appear in many films in leading roles often opposite his wife Bina Rai which failed to do well.
-He set up a production company named P.N films and directed the film Samundar (1957), which was a box office disaster and remained his only directorial efffort.
+He set up a production company named P.N films and directed the film Samundar (1957), which was a box office disaster and remained his only directorial effort.
 His career as a leading man declined in the late 1950s and early 1960s with the 1963 film Rustom Sohrab being one of his last films in the leading role.